 Future Health has played a leading role in this evolution.
 The company conducts its own research and participates in a number of research projects in association with universities.
 Such projects include researching stem cells from cord blood, cord tissue, dental pulp, and adipose tissue, exploring improvements in processing and testing methods, and transforming stem cells into specialised cell types.

 An early, defining moment in the history of the company and the industry came when a family who had stored their daughter’s cord blood stem cells with Future Health requested their release to help their 16-year-old son, Laith, recover from Fanconi anaemia.

-The sample was shipped over 4800 kilometers to the King Hussein Cancer Centre in Jordan, where the transplant successfully took place.
+The sample was shipped over 3,000 miles to the King Hussein Cancer Centre in Jordan, where the transplant successfully took place.
 This was the first time a cord blood sample stored with Future Health was released and used in treatment.

 Cord blood banking is a form of insurance that hopefully never has to be used.
 However, should it need to be, the service needs to be convenient and accessible.
 Future Health has become a specialist in this area, acquiring more accreditations than nearly every other stem cell bank.
 The company has two storage facilities (Nottingham, UK, and Chȃtel, Switzerland), a physical presence in 40 countries, and has released 122 samples—more than any other UK stem cell bank—for use around the world, with no extra charge for their release or shipment.

 In 2022, Future Health is set to open a new storage facility in Nottingham to meet increasing demand.
 On this special occasion in the history of the company, Chris Bond, the CEO of Future Health, comments on these exciting plans and on being a part of the past, present, and future of cord blood banking: